 The Landscape Architecture Program at Virginia Tech is committed to discovering, developing, and disseminating knowledge related to the discipline and profession of landscape architecture.
 Our educational approach stresses the importance of mutual responsibility within the learning community and favors students who are devoted to actively pursuing their education.
 Students and faculty work together to achieve the highest standards of disciplinary and professional preparedness and to develop the capacity for lifelong learning and professional leadership.

 The high level of preparedness achieved by our graduates has been recognized in the DesignIntelligence national rankings of accredited landscape architecture programs.
 For 2010, Virginia Tech's Bachelor of Landscape Architecture Program was ranked #1 in the nation, and the Master of Landscape Architecture Program was ranked #2.
 In 2013, the BLA program was ranked #2 in the nation, and the MLA program was also ranked #2.

-The first professional BLA degree program is comprised of 157 credit hours in four major study areas: Virginia Tech Core Curriculum (36 credits) Landscape Architecture Core Curriculum (97 credits) Supporting Professional Courses (9 credits) General Electives (15 credits minimum)
+The first professional BLA degree program is comprised of 157 credit hours in four major study areas: Virginia Tech Core Curriculum (36 credits), Landscape Architecture Core Curriculum (97 credits), Supporting Professional Courses (9 credits), and General Electives (15 credits minimum).

 Graduation checksheet for BLA students